needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 // This will throw and exception because Texture2D is required:
 AsyncOperationHandle<Texture> textureHandle3 = nonGenericHandle.Convert<Texture>();
 ```

+### PercentComplete vs. GetDownloadStatus
+AsyncOperationHandle has two methods that can reflect the progress of the operation.
+[`GetDownloadStatus()`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle.GetDownloadStatus) will return a `DownloadStatus` struct.
+This contains information about how many bytes have been downloaded, and how many are needed.
+The DownloadStatus.Percent is a helper method that represents the percentage of bytes downloaded.
+[`PercentComplete`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle.PercentComplete) on the other hand, will return an equally-weighted aggregate percentage of all sub-operations.
+This percent complete is useful to get a sense of progress, but it may not accurately reflect what you would expect depending on the makeup of your operations.

+One example would be a call to `Addressables.DownloadDependenciesAsync`, where 5 asset bundles needed downloading.
+Here `GetDownloadStatus()` would inform you of the progress towards to total number of bytes needed, while `PercentComplete` would have each of the 5 downloads representing 20% of the total, regardless of their size.

+In another example, `LoadAssetAsync()` is called, and one bundle needs downloading before an asset can be loaded from it.
+Here, the download could represent 50% of `PercentComplete`, and the actual load into memory could represent the other 50%.
+In this instance, `GetDownloadStatus()` would represent the download need, and would reach 100% before the operation finished, as the operation had more to do after downloading.

 ### AsyncOperationHandle use case examples
 Register a listener for completion events using the [`AsyncOperationHandle.Completed`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle.Completed) callback: